 With the wide range of mattresses on the market, it can be difficult determining which bed size is right for you.
 When it comes to full vs. queen bed sizes, queen mattresses are a very popular option among couples and typically work best in master bedrooms.

 If you need a full size mattress, embrace Casper coziness with our luxury mattress in a box.
 Our full size mattresses are made with premium layers of comfort to ensure a good night’s sleep every night.

+It’s no secret that mattresses can be expensive.
 Regardless of the brand, a full mattress is going to be cheaper than a queen because of the size difference.
 This includes accessories as well.
 The bigger the mattress size, the more expensive it’s going to be.

 Accessories include anything from pillows to a nice duvet.
 Because both full-sized beds and queen beds are incredibly common, finding accessories for these two mattress sizes should be no problem at all.